 Nevertheless, floating floors are a great option for making your basement safe to use.
 Here are some examples of floating floors to give you further insight.

 Laminate flooring is perhaps the most prominent example in the floating floors genre.
 Laminate floorings are rarely attached to the original concrete ground.
 Any material or design you choose is usually installed in the floating format.
-This way, the flooring can effectively react by expanding and contracting according to your room’s requirement.
+This way, the flooring can effectively react by expanding and contracting according to your room’s requirements.

 Vinyl flooring boards are also constructed in perfectly engineered pieces complete with small grooves and crevices for interlocking.
 Besides, vinyl floorings can be glued on to the subfloor as well.
 The boards stay locked together providing enough room for moisture management underneath.